square-a/sissi-core/README.md

 ## Server Setup
 Here’s where I need to take a step back – I’m still learning about setting up a server on my own, so I can’t do this for you yet.
 But I can point you in the right direction with a couple of hints!

-When you’re ready to make your project public you need a [Node.js](https://nodejs.org/en/) server where you install `sissi` as a global dependency (`npm i -g sissi`, remember?).
+When you’re ready to make your project public you need a [Node.js](https://nodejs.org/en/) server where you install `sissi-cli` as a global dependency (`npm i -g sissi-cli`, remember?).

 Then run `sissi start` to prepare both your sites.
 I say *both*, because you’ll have: